IgorMuchnik/IgorMuchnik/README.md

 Homework #7 - Using JDI Light Framework.

-Homework #8 - Test SOAP API using SOAPUI (located in separated directory in the root)
+Homework #8 - Test SOAP API using SOAPUI (located in a separated directory in the root)

 Homework #9 - Test REST API using REST Assured
 ```